component-driven/component-driven-development/src/exercises/1-Introduction/Readme.md

 ## 1.3.
 Create a login form

-Now that you're familiar how to use styled-components to add styles, let's create a simple login form using this "design":
+Now that you're know how to use styled-components to add styles, let's create a simple login form using this "design":

 > TODO